Young Hearts (2024 film): Theatrical

-Young Hearts had its world premiere on 17 February 2024, as part of the 74th Berlin International Film Festival, in Generation Kplus.
-It was also screened at the 50th Seattle International Film Festival in May 2024 and the 77th Cannes Film Festival in Cannes Écrans Juniors section on 22 May 2024.
-It had its Canadian premiere at the Inside Out Film and Video Festival on 28 May 2024 in Centrepiece Gala.
+Young Hearts had its world premiere on February 17, 2024, as part of the 74th Berlin International Film Festival, in Generation Kplus.
+It was also screened at the 50th Seattle International Film Festival in May 2024 and the 77th Cannes Film Festival in Cannes Écrans Juniors section on May 22, 2024.
+It had its Canadian premiere at the Inside Out Film and Video Festival on May 28, 2024 in Centrepiece Gala.

-It also featured in the International Competition of Feature Films in the junior category on 2 June 2024 in the 64th edition of the Zlín Film Festival, also known as the International Film Festival for Children and Youth held in the Czech Republic.
-The film competed for Iris Prize Best Feature Award in Iris Prize and was screened on 10 October 2024.
+It also featured in the International Competition of Feature Films in the junior category on June 2, 2024 in the 64th edition of the Zlín Film Festival, also known as the International Film Festival for Children and Youth held in the Czech Republic.
+The film competed for Iris Prize Best Feature Award in Iris Prize and was screened on October 10, 2024.

-The film was released in Belgian cinemas on 18 December 2024 by Kinepolis Film Distribution.
-The film was released in Dutch cinemas on 19 December 2024.
-The film premiered in the United States on 14 March 2025 at the IFC Center in New York.
+The film was released in Belgian cinemas on December 18, 2024 by Kinepolis Film Distribution.
+The film was released in Dutch cinemas on December 19, 2024.
+The film premiered in the United States on March 14, 2025 at the IFC Center in New York.

-The film was released in Mexican cinemas on 17 July 2025 by Cine Caníbal.
+The film was released in Mexican cinemas on July 17, 2025 by Cine Caníbal.

 Home media

-The film was released on Blu-ray and DVD in Germany on 28 March 2025 and 3 July 2025 respectively.
+The film was released on Blu-ray and DVD in Germany on March 28, 2025 and July 3, 2025 respectively.
 The Blu-ray release features a Dutch audio track as well as Dutch and French subtitles while the DVD release features Dutch, French and German audio tracks and German subtitles.
-Bonus features on the DVD release include Schatteman's 2015 short film Vol mij (Follow Me).

-It was released on DVD in the US by Strand Releasing on 13 May 2025.
-It was released on DVD in France by Epicentre Films Editions on 17 June 2025.
+It was released on DVD in the US by Strand Releasing on May 13, 2025.
+It was released on DVD in France by Epicentre Films Editions on June 17, 2025.
 This release features a Dutch audio track and French subtitles.
 Bonus features include an interview with Anthony Schatteman and Xavier Rombaut, Schatteman's 2012 short film Kus me zachtjes (Kiss Me Softly), Schatteman's biography and the film's official trailer.

-A Collector's Edition was released on Blu-ray and DVD in the UK by Peccadillo Pictures on 17 November 2025.
+A Collector's Edition was released on Blu-ray and DVD in the UK by Peccadillo Pictures on November 17, 2025.
 This release features a Flemish audio track and English subtitles.
 Bonus features include a director's commentary, deleted scenes, interviews with Anthony Schatteman, Lou Goossens and Marius De Saeger and a fan art gallery.